RocketPy-Team/RocketPy/docs/development/rocketpy_as_developer.rst

     sys.path.append('../') # if you are using a notebook sys.path.append('../rocketpy') # if you are using a script

-Import the classes that will be used, in case:
+Import the classes that will be used, in this case:

 .. code-block:: python

     from rocketpy import Environment, SolidMotor, Rocket, Flight, Function

-If it is the first time you are using rocketpy and you do not have all required libraries installed, you could use the command:
+If this is the first time you are using rocketpy and you do not have all required libraries installed, you could use the command:

 .. code-block:: python